SECURITIES AND EXCHANGE COMMISSION

 Conference Call Details

-IN8bio will host a conference call and webcast on Monday, December 12th at 8:30 a.m.
-ET to review recent clinical updates, including updated data from the Phase 1 clinical trial of INB-100 being presented at ASH.
+IN8bio will host a conference call and webcast today, December 12, 2022, at 8:30 a.m.
+ET to review the data from the ASH presentation, as well as recent clinical updates.
 The webcast can be accessed by clicking the link: https://edge.media-server.com/mmc/p/vfodqi28 and can also be accessed on the Events & Presentations page of the Companys website.

 IN8bio is currently conducting two investigator-initiated Phase 1 clinical trials for its lead gamma-delta T cell product candidates: INB-200 for the treatment of newly diagnosed glioblastoma and INB-100 for the treatment of patients with leukemia undergoing hematopoietic stem cell transplantation.
 IN8bio also has a broad portfolio of preclinical programs focused on addressing other solid tumor types.
 For more information about IN8bio and its programs, please visit www.IN8bio.com.